mclientmclient sjoerd Tue, 04/26/2011 - 12:34

-Before mclient starts parsing command line options, it reads a .monetdb file.
-If the environment variable DOTMONETDBFILE is set, it reads the file pointed to by that variable.
+Before mclient starts parsing command line options, it reads a configuration file.
+If the environment variable DOTMONETDBFILE is set and not empty, it reads the file pointed to by that variable.
 If set but empty, no configuration file is read.
 If unset, mclient first looks for a file .monetdb in the current working directory, and if that doesn’t exist, it looks for a file monetdb in the XDG configuration directory ($XDG_CONFIG_HOME which defaults to $HOME/.config if not set), and finally for a file .monetdb in the current user’s home directory.
 This file can contain defaults for the flags user, password, language, database, save_history, format, host, port, and width.
 For example, an entry in a .monetdb file that sets the default language for mclient to mal looks like this: language=mal.
 To disable reading the .monetdb file, set the variable DOTMONETDBFILE to the empty string in the environment.

 Print usage information and exit.